pub struct WebSocket { /* private fields */ }Expand description

 S: Stream<Item = Result<Message>> + Send + 'r,

-Create a stream that consumes client Message
+Create a stream that consumes client Messages and emits its own.

-This method takes a FnOnce
+This method takes a FnOnce stream that consumes a read-only stream

-s.
+and returns a stream of Messages.
 While the returned stream can be

-constructed in any manner, the Stream!
+constructed in any manner, the Stream! macro is the

 preferred method.
-In any case, the stream must be Send
+In any case, the stream must be Send.

-are sent to the client while items of type
+that are Ok(Message) are sent to the client while items of type

-result in the connection being closed and the remainder of
+Err(Error) result in the connection being closed and the remainder of

 the stream discarded.